English Fury at Mechelen: Aftermath

 The English and Scottish mercenaries under van den Tympel turned against the population, plundering homes, churches and monasteries; some tombstones were removed from the town's cemeteries and sold in England.
 Some sixty civilians were killed and Archbishop Mathias Hovius hid in a cupboard for three days and then fled the city, dressed as a peasant.
-The Carmelite monk Petrus de Wolf participated in the defence of the city and was killed by John Norreys himself with his bare hands.
+The Carmelite friar Petrus de Wolf participated in the defence of the city and was killed by John Norreys himself with his bare hands.

 Mechelen remained under Calvinist rule until it was reconquered in 1585 by the Spanish under Alexander Farnese, Duke of Parma as one of the last cities in the Southern Netherlands.
 The event was named the English Fury after the Spanish Fury that hit the city in 1572.
-However, the looting committed by the English in the same town was longer and more intense than that of perpetrated by the Spanish.
+However, the looting committed by the English in the same town was longer and more intense than that perpetrated by the Spanish.
 Contemporary laws of war admitted three days of looting, while that committed by the English lasted nearly an entire month.